sahilalamsiddik/movie_share/README.md

 # CinemaShare - Self-Hosted Media Server

 CinemaShare is a lightweight, self-hosted media server application built with **Node.js + Express** on the backend and **React (Vite) + Tailwind CSS** on the frontend.
-It is designed to run locally on your PC, scan a media folder, and dynamically expose it to the internet using tunneling services (Cloudflare Tunnel or Localtunnel).
+It is designed to run locally on your PC, scan a media folder, and dynamically expose it to the internet using tunneling services (Cloudflare Tunnel or Localtunnel).wow

 ---